 St Kitts and Nevis (WINN): The mobilization phase to start construction work on the second cruise pier at Port Zante is expected to begin in March, according to Minister of Public Infrastructure, Post, Urban Development and Transport, Hon.
 Ian Patches Liburd.
+We’re not sure in how they’re planning on constructing the pier underwater, I’ve heard some say they’ll use a common sheet piling technique used by the likes of the UK’s leading sheet piling contractors.

 His announcement comes on the heels of the unanimous passage of the St. Christopher Air and Seaports Authority (SCASPA) Amendment bill, in Parliament, on February 13.